ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 and (b) avoiding considerations of data dependencies in calculations.

 Even with these innovations,
-serious deficiencies remain in spreadsheets:
+serious deficiencies remain in spreadsheets.
+Specifically, the following use cases are poorly addresed.

-1. The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts.
+- **Expressivity**: The expressivity of formulas is limited because formulas are restricted to being expressions, not scripts.
-2. It is almost impossible to reuse spreadsheet formulas, especially to allow software systems to reuse calculations done in spreadsheets.
+- **Reuse**: It is impossible to reuse spreadsheet formulas in other formulas or in software systems.
-3. It remains burdensome to deal with complex data relationships in spreadsheets, such as hierarchically structured data.
+- **Complex Data**: It remains burdensome to deal with complex data relationships in spreadsheets, such as hierarchically structured data.
-4. Very little has been done to address the performance problems that occur as spreadsheets scale.
+- **Performance**: Very little has been done to address the performance problems that occur as spreadsheets scale.

 This paper introduces SciSheets [SciSheets], a new spreadsheet system with the goal of delivering the power of programming with the simplicity of spreadsheets.